In these uncertain times, the cashflow and liquidity needs of a small business are paramount.

 Your local authority will be in touch about the new grants

-The government has announced measures to help businesses who pay rates or claim small business rates relief/rural rate relief.
+The government has announced measures to help small businesses who pay rates or claim small business rates relief/rural rate relief.
 These include grants of £10,000 (All businesses) and £25,000 (if you are in the Leisure, retail and hospitality sector).
 Businesses in the Leisure, retail and hospitality sector will also get a rates holiday for 2020-21.

 Contact your insurance provider